Private 40104 James William Sanders

 Personal Data

-After James's death, his mother Mary received his outstanding army pay of £13/15/7d (13 pounds 15 shillings and 7 pence), then in December 1919 received his War Gratuity of £9/10/0d (nine pounds and ten shillings).
-This latter amount and date of death suggests that James joined the South Staffs, his first regiment, in April 1916.
+After James’s death, his outstanding army pay and allowances amounted to £13/15/7d (13 pounds 15 shillings and 7 pence); this was paid to his mother, Mrs Mary Sanders, in May 1919.
+His War Gratuity was £9/10/0d (nine pounds and ten shillings), this was also paid to his mother in December 1919.
+The value of the War Gratuity and his date of death suggests that James had enlisted in April 1916.

 Action resulting in his death